 Option 3: Divide Up Gear Between BOBs

 The third option is to divide the items up between all bags.
-That way, if one bag gets lost or stolen, you still have some essential items left.
+That way, if one bag gets lost or stolen (read these tips on how to prevent your Bug Out Bag from getting stolen), you still have some essential items left.
 You can also keep the load lighter in each of the bags this way, which will help you all to move faster.
 However, as with the Option 2, the downside to this is that you’ll each be missing essential gear if you get separated.

 Option 4: Essentials in Each BOB and Divide Extras